ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

   - ReferenceEquals
   - ToString

-Some of these methods need to be overrided if we want a certain class to have certain abilities, like being able to store objects of that type in a Dictionary-based container (GetHashCode), to define equality in a non-trivial way (Equals), etc.
+Some of these methods need to be overrided if we want a class to have certain abilities, like being able to store objects of that type in a Dictionary-based container (GetHashCode), to define equality in a non-trivial way (Equals), etc.